 - Asian countries: Korea, Japan, Singapore, Brunei, United Arab Emirates, Qatar.

 Step 2: Book right international flights

 China Transit Visa is for international passengers to transit in China.
-So to get your China Transit visa, you should arrive China from one country (your home country or any other country) and depart for another country (must be different from your arrival country).
-So you can’t book flight to China from US, and depart from China to US.
+So, to get your China Transit visa, you should arrive in China from one country (your home country or any other country) and depart for another country (must be different from your arrival country).
+So, you can’t book flight to China from US, and depart from China to US.
 But Taiwan, Hong Kong and Macau are counted as different country/region in this case.

-Example of right internationa connecting or transit flights:
+Example of right international connecting or transit flights:

 New York to Shanghai, then Shanghai to Singapore

 Macau to Guangzhou, then Guangzhou to Hong Kong if you are in Macau and wish to visit Guangdong Province

 Hong Kong to Shanghai, then Shanghai to Taipei if you are in Hong Kong and wish to visit Shanghai.